Our vision is a world in which every woman and girl is strong, safe, powerful, and heard. No exceptions.

 Step 1.
 Submit an Organizational Profile to register your group’s interest in funding

 Please note that although submitting a profile is the first step in applying for funding, it does not guarantee an invitation to submit a grant proposal.
-Due to funding limitations, not all groups working in our priority areas will be invited to submit a grant proposal.
+Due to funding limitations, not all groups will be invited to submit a grant proposal.

 Step 2.
 Submit a grant proposal

-In order to submit a proposal, groups MUST first have an active Organizational Profile.
-Proposal forms vary depending on the grant type and funding opportunity.
-Instructions will be provided to applicants in the proposal form.
-Please note all proposals are submitted online, using the same account login as the profile.
+In order to submit a proposal, groups MUST have an active Organizational Profile.
+Proposal forms and requirements vary depending on the grant type and funding opportunity.
+Please review the instructions and requirements below as well as any instructions provided in the proposal forms.

 General Support Grants